kamaliabadrina/StockScreener/README.md

 # Stock Screener Android App

-A modern Android stock screening application built with Kotlin that allows users to browse, search, and favorite stocks with real-time price information and market indicators.
+A modern Android stock screening application built with Kotlin that allows users to browse, search, and favorite stocks with price information and market indicators.

 ## Features